 We offer banana fibre handicrafts training around Sri Lanka

-Musaco can provide training in banana-fibre handicrafts production to third parties anywhere in Sri Lanka (subject to certain limitations).
-Twice a month, we also conduct on-site training at two local facilities for people with disabilities.
+Musaco can provide training in banana-fibre handicrafts production to anywhere in Sri Lanka (subject to certain limitations).
+Twice a month, we also conduct on-site training at local facilities for people with disabilities.
 For details, please get in touch via the ‘Contact Us’ page of this site.